maratsarbasov/Mendel-s-Genetics/README.md

 ## MendellianGenetics
-Project for simulating Mendel's genetics.
+Haskell library for simulating Mendel's genetics.
 Written in Haskell.
 ### Usage
 To get all possible children from 2 parents:
 ```